 |% Daily Value*|

 |Total Carbohydrate 60g||22%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a Georgia-style Brunswick stew made with chicken or pork, corn, and potatoes.
 Barbecue sauce and a little hot sauce give this stew its fabulous flavor.
 This version is made with cooked meat and vegetables, making it a fast and easy recipe.
-A classic Brunswick stew is often made with lima beans--add some cooked lima beans to the stew if you'd like.

 There are plenty of claims as to the origin of Brunswick stew.
 North Carolina, Virginia, and Georgia each have a Brunswick County, and they all celebrate the flavorful stew.
 The original Brunswick stew was made primarily with squirrel and few vegetables.

 - 2 pounds chicken (or pork, or a combination, cooked and diced)

 - 1/2 teaspoon ground black pepper (or to taste)

 - 1 teaspoon hot sauce (or to taste)